 The Company's exploration, development and production activities are conducted in Papua New Guinea and, as such, its operations are exposed to relatively high levels of political, economic and other risks and uncertainties.
-These risks and uncertainties include, but are not limited to, the existence or possibility of political or economic instability; conflict; terrorism; hostage taking; military repression; extreme fluctuations in currency exchange rates; high rates of inflation; labour unrest; war or civil unrest; expropriation and nationalization; uncertainty as to the outcome of any litigation in a foreign jurisdiction; uncertainty as to enforcement of local laws; environmental controls and permitting; restrictions on the use of land and natural resources; renegotiation or nullification of existing concessions, licences, permits and contracts; illegal mining; changes in taxation laws or policies; restrictions on foreign exchange and repatriation; corruption; unstable legal systems; changing political conditions; changes in mining and social policies; social unrest on account of poverty or unequal income distribution; local ownership legislation; currency controls and governmental regulations that favor or require the awarding of contracts to local contractors or require foreign contractors to employ citizens of, or purchase supplies from, the foreign jurisdiction or require equity participation by local citizens; and other risks arising out of foreign sovereignty issues.
+These risks and uncertainties include, but are not limited to, the existence or possibility of political or economic instability; conflict; terrorism; hostage taking; military repression; extreme fluctuations in currency exchange rates; high rates of inflation; labour unrest; war or civil unrest; expropriation and nationalization; uncertainty as to the outcome of any litigation in a foreign jurisdiction; uncertainty as to enforcement of local laws; uncertainty in relation to the impact of the COVID-19 pandemic on mining operations and travel limitations on fly-in fly-out employees; the impact of any declared State of Emergency laws in Papua New Guinea on fly-in fly-out employees and on labour force generally; environmental controls and permitting; restrictions on the use of land and natural resources; renegotiation or nullification of existing concessions, licences, permits and contracts; illegal mining; changes in taxation laws or policies; restrictions on foreign exchange and repatriation; corruption; unstable legal systems; changing political conditions; changes in mining and social policies; social unrest on account of poverty or unequal income distribution; local ownership legislation; currency controls and governmental regulations that favor or require the awarding of contracts to local contractors or require foreign contractors to employ citizens of, or purchase supplies from, the foreign jurisdiction or require equity participation by local citizens; and other risks arising out of foreign sovereignty issues.

 Legislation in Papua New Guinea provides that the holder of a tenement must not enter onto or occupy any land which is the subject of the tenement for the purpose of mining, until it has made an agreement with the landholders as to the amount, times and mode of compensation and the agreement has been registered in accordance with such legislation.
-The Company has entered into agreements with the federal, provincial and local levels of the Papua New Guinea government and various landowner groups whereby the landowners will collectively receive a portion of the royalty paid by the Company to the federal government pursuant to the Mining Act, however there are residual land disputes concerning whether the Company has entered into agreements with all of the correct landowners to be dealt with.
+The Company has entered into agreements with the national, provincial and local levels of the Papua New Guinea Government and various landowner groups whereby the landowners will collectively receive a portion of the royalty paid by the Company to the National Government pursuant to the Mining Act 1992, however there are residual land disputes concerning whether the Company has entered into agreements with all of the correct landowners to be dealt with.
 If it is determined that there are landowners that the Company is required to have agreements with that it currently does not, additional agreements will have to be negotiated.
 Inter-clan disputes seem to be a material cause of the failure to be able to expeditiously resolve the local landowner matters.
 Failure to come to sufficient resolutions on such matters may adversely impact on the Company's ability to carry on exploration and mining operations on its properties.

-Generally, the Papua New Guinea government has the right to participate in mining operations by acquiring up to a 30% interest in a mining licence.
+The Papua New Guinea government has the right but not the obligation to participate in mining operations by acquiring up to a 30% interest in a mining licence.
 It is the Company's position that the government has waived its rights to participate, and ML150 does not contain any specific provision enabling such a right.
 Although there is no condition to the renewal of ML150 that the government's right to acquire a participating interest be reactivated, the risk remains that the government could seek to impose and exercise such right, which could result in, among other things, material and costly negotiations as to the fair market value of such right and the terms of payment.